omar-addam/Simple-Clustering-Simulations/README.md

 # Simple Clustering Simulations

-The project contains the implementation of three clustering algorithms in Unity3d.
+This project provides the implementation of three clustering algorithms in Unity3d.

+` IMPORTANT: The code is not optimized for handling large number of items.
+Instead, it was optimized for simulation purposes by storing all the iterations and their respective data. `

 | K-Means | K-Medoids | DB-Scan |
 | :-----: | :-------: | :-----: |
 | Picture | Picture   | Picture |